ory/kratos/docs/versioned_docs/version-v0.7/concepts/ui-user-interface.md

 #### Node Order and Labels

-For all traits, the labels and orders are taken from the Identity JSON Schema.
+For all traits, the labels and orders are taken from the Identity Schema.
 A JSON Schema such as

 ```json